michaelbironneau/jsql/README.md

 # j-SQL

-Expose an SQL database through a JSON-RPC endpoint (for read-only access at the moment).
+Experimental package to expose an SQL database through a JSON-RPC endpoint (for read-only access at the moment).

 **License**: MIT

-**Disclaimer**: You should *never* run this in production without securing it first.
+**Warning**: You should *never* run this in production without securing it first.
 At the very least this should include SSL and some authentication.
 In many environments you will also want to explicitly specify which remote hosts you want to allow access for.
 You can achieve all of these things by running the app behind Nginx or similar, with the adequate configuration.

 Supports: